joey-onf/copyright/README.md

 This repository contains scripts used for bulk copyright maintenance across multiple repositories.

 ## Notice
-Copyright 2017-2022 Open Networking Foundation (ONF) and the ONF Contributors
+Copyright 2022 Open Networking Foundation (ONF) and the ONF Contributors Copyright 2017-2022 Open Networking Foundation (ONF) and the ONF Contributors

 Copyright {date_0}-{date_1} Open Networking Foundation (ONF) and the ONF Contributors